FrancisMengx/FrontendHandbook/javascript/overview.md

-#Javascript Fundimentals
+#Javascript
-Javascript is one of the most intersting programming language.
+Javascript is one of the most interesting programming language.
 A lot of people have the "love and hate" relationships with the language.
 I started learning and consider javascript as my main development language about four years ago.
 Based on my personal experiences, self teaching a